amorist/awesome/README.md

 - [oracle/docker-images](https://github.com/oracle/docker-images) - Official source of container configurations, images, and examples for Oracle products and projects
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
-- [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Simplified Chinese only).
 - [scottyhardy/docker-wine](https://github.com/scottyhardy/docker-wine) - Docker image that includes Wine and Winetricks for running Windows applications on Linux and macOS
 - [haysclark/docker-backburner](https://github.com/haysclark/docker-backburner) - Unofficial Autodesk® Backburner™ Docker container
 - [mochat-cloud/docker-compose](https://github.com/mochat-cloud/docker-compose) - 🐳 The docker compose offered by MoChat.